riz-l/one-ed/README.md

   };
   ```

-- `pleaseDelete()` now needs to be added to an event listener, which will listen for the browser being refreshed, closed, or having the tab hosting OneED being closed.
+- `pleaseDelete()` now needs to be added to an event listener which will listen for the browser being refreshed, closed, or having the tab hosting OneED being closed.
 Additionally, this event listener will prompt the user, informing them that they are about to leave the page/lose data

   ```
   window.addEventListener("beforeunload", (e) => {